moonsense/moonsense-ios-sdk/README.md

 This repo includes two sample apps and a sample SDK accessible from the `MoonsenseSamples.xcworkspace` Xcode Workspace:

 - [`SampleApp`](SampleApp) - This sample app demonstrates the use of the Moonsense iOS SDK within a simple application.
 The example in this case is quite simple and minimal and can serve as a good starting point for developers looking for a quick integration.
 The `SampleApp` Xcode project contains two targets, `SampleApp` and `SampleApp-Static`.
 The `SampleApp` target consumes the `MoonsenseSDK.xcframework` dynamically linked variant.
-The `SampleApp-Static` target consumes the `MoonsneseSDK-static.xcframework` target.
+The `SampleApp-Static` target consumes the `MoonsenseSDK-static.xcframework` target.
 - [`SamplePaymentApp`](SamplePaymentApp) - This sample app demonstrates the library usage of the Moonsense iOS SDK.
 Note that the `SamplePaymentApp` does not directly depend on the Moonsense iOS SDK.
 Instead it includes a dependency to the [`SamplePaymentSDK`](SamplePaymentSDK) which consumes the Moonsense iOS SDK statically linked variant.
 The app developer here does not have any visibility into the Moonsense iOS SDK as they only interface with the `SamplePaymentSDK`.
 The example is useful for SDK/library developers looking to integrate the Moonsense iOS SDK.

 ## Terms Of Service